ChrysKoum/HomAlert/README.md

 - Vs Code
 - Node.js and npm
-- Firebase account with configured Firestore and Realtime Database(Optional if you are interested)
+- Firebase account with configured Realtime Database(Optional if you are interested)
 - Git

 **Check the [**Section 12**](#12-additional-resources) for help!**